cloudtraveler/avxlabs-docs/ace_pro/docs/lab8.md

 ![lab8-s2craw](images/lab8-s2craw.png)
 _Figure 195: S2C node_

-Then click on the `"Settings"` tab, expand the `"General"` section and paste the Provate IP on the `"Remote Gateway Identifier"` field, as depicted below.
+Then click on the `"Settings"` tab, expand the `"General"` section and paste the Private IP on the `"Remote Gateway Identifier"` field, as depicted below.

 Do not forget to click on **Save**.

 ![lab8-settings](images/lab8-settings.png)
 _Figure 196: Remote Gateway Identifier_

-## 4.2.1 Modify the txt.file
+### 4.2.1 Modify the txt.file

 Make the following four changes to the downloaded Site2Cloud text file: